The unforgettable road to Lalazar in Pakistan

 This road has humbled many egos.
 It’s not for the sissies and shouldn’t be attempted by novice drivers.
 It’s a hair raising jeep ride with several twists and turn.
 The road can be very crowded during summer season with many twists and turns rising to the top.
 The road is extremely narrow and steep.
-Starting from Batakundi the track is 4.2km long.
+Starting at Batakundi the track is 4.2km long.
 Over this distance the elevation gain is 431m.
 The average gradient is 10,26% with sections up to 12%.

 Road suggested by: Hugh Wilson